 It can be found in many forms: as a lotion, cream rinse or powder that you mix with bleach.

-They are made up of hydrogen peroxide and comes in several strengths.
-The lowest for hair coloring is 10%, 20%, 30%,40% and even 50%.
+Developers are made up of hydrogen peroxide and come in several strengths – 10%, 20%, 30%,40% and even 50% (never use this!).

-The color will fill the hair and bleach removes color from the hair.
+As explained by WebMD, Hair color will fill the hair and bleach removes color from the hair.

 If you apply color without it, it won’t be able to penetrate and stay inside the hair shaft.
 The most it will do is stain the hair.